datacommonsorg/data/scripts/india_edm/README.md

 - [Oil](./IndiaEnergy_Oil/)
 - [Renewables](./IndiaEnergy_Renewables/)

 All these categories cover generation, stock and consumption data for the corresponding energy type.
-For more information on the datasets and graphical overview, visit [NITI Aayog's Energy Dashboard for India](https://niti.gov.in/edm/)
+For more information on the datasets and graphical overview, visit [NITI Aayog's Energy Dashboard for India](https://niti.gov.in/edm/).
+All datasets can be downloaded from [NITI Aayog's EDM portal](https://edm.niti.gov.in/?dataKey=)

 ## Top level files